Submissions

 1. Submission of the manuscript

-• Contributions may vary widely in length; research articles should generally not exceed 30 pages, shorter pieces might include critical essays, commentaries, discussions and reviews of recent books.
+• Contributions may vary in length; research articles should not exceed 12,000 words.

 • Submitted research articles will be read by referees.
-Each paper should include a self-contained abstract in English of a maximum of 150 words, summarizing the article’s main points plus 5 keywords.
+Each paper should include a self-contained abstract in English of a maximum of 150 words, summarising the article’s main points, plus five keywords.
 The first page should contain the name, affiliation, address and ORCID of each author.

 • Please check the references systematically to ensure that all works cited in the text are also listed in the reference section, and vice versa.

-• Note that corrections made during the proof stage should be kept to an absolute minimum and should only include typesetting errors and any essential updating.
+• Note that corrections made during the proof stage should be kept to an absolute minimum and should only include typesetting errors and any essential updates.

-• Capitalize the first letter of the first word and of nouns and adjectives: e.g., “The Capitalization of Titles in English” (not “The capitalization of titles in English”).
+• Capitalise the first letter of the first word and of nouns and adjectives: e.g., “The Capitalisation of Titles in English” (not “The capitalisation of titles in English”).

 • Short quotations (fewer than 40 words) should run-on in the text and be enclosed in double quotation marks.
 Single quotation marks enclose quotations within quotations.